 Unlike densely populated neighborhoods such as Capitol Hill, there were no apartment buildings in Wedgwood prior to 1948 and no commercial intersections with a lot of stores.
-In the 1920s and 1930s in Wedgwood there were only a few isolated mom-and-pop stores along 35th Ave NE, such as the Jacklin’s near NE 75th Street, Shauer’s at NE 85th and Faulds Corner at NE 95th Street.
+In the 1920s and 1930s in Wedgwood there were only a few isolated mom-and-pop stores along 35th Ave NE, such as the Jacklin’s near the corner of NE 75th Street, Shauer’s at NE 85th and Faulds Corner at the intersection of NE 95th Street.
 From early days Wedgwood was not a “walking” neighborhood, and even in the 1920s it was common for people to drive to market areas in Ravenna, Roosevelt or Green Lake.

 There were not any developers who built whole sections of houses in Wedgwood in a particular style until Balch’s first Wedgwood plat in 1941.
 What came to be known as a “Balch house” set the precedent for decades to come of what type of houses were usual and expected in Wedgwood.

 Comparison: the development of the Wallingford neighborhood

-The Wallingford neighborhood of Seattle is located east of Fremont and just a mile or two west of the University District.
-Wallingford was earlier known as Latona and it was a community which first developed along the railroad line, like its neighboring communities along the northern shore of Lake Union.
+The Wallingford neighborhood of Seattle is located just a mile or two west of the University District.
+Wallingford was earlier known as Latona and it was a community which first developed along a railroad line, like its neighboring communities along the northern shore of Lake Union.